Family research is broadly defined as research on issues affecting families and thus encompasses numerous disciplines.

 Family Research Scholars participate in a year-long interdisciplinary faculty seminar that includes presentations and discussions of the Scholars’ developing proposals, concrete instruction on the details of successful proposal submission and the resources of the University, individualized methodology consultation, and information about relevant funding agencies.
 National experts are also chosen and invited to campus to provide individual consultation to each of the scholars on their specific projects and to present a public research lecture as part of the Tay Gavin Erickson lecture series.

 What are recent CRF Scholars researching?

-- Read more about Dr. Lisa Sander's research on listening skills.
+- Read more about Dr. Laura Vandenberg’s research on endocrine disrupting chemicals.

 - Read more about past CRF scholars in the news.